jgarber623/sixtwothree.org/src/posts/_posts/2015-07-07-designing-with-progressive-enhancement.md

 title: Designing with Progressive Enhancement
 ---

 The following is the text (and links!) from my presentation at the seventh annual [CSS Summit](http://csssummit.com/), delivered Tuesday morning, July 7th, 2015.
+[Slides from this talk](https://speakerdeck.com/jgarber/designing-with-progressive-enhancement) are also available.

 ---